Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: Introduction

 It is worth mentioning that in real-world FL applications over wireless networks, the communication time between the server and the workers is not negligible.
-Therefore, it becomes more critical to improve the learning performance with respect to the total training time instead of the number of rounds.
-With such consideration, the implementation of the FL algorithms given a fixed training time is considered in this work.
-In addition, the idea of SignSGD with majority vote \cite{bernstein2018signsgd1} is adopted to improve the communication efficiency of the FL algorithm, in which only the signs of the parameter updates are shared between the server and the workers.
-The workers are assumed to transmit their parameter updates over flat-fading channels and CSI is only available at the receiver side.
-Channel capacity with outage is considered and each worker is supposed to determine its transmission rate and power.
-In such a case, the learning performance is determined by the number of communication rounds that the FL algorithm can be run and the outage probability per communication round.
-On the one hand, increasing the transmission power decreases the outage probability.
-On the other hand, a larger transmission power results in higher energy consumption.
-Similarly, increasing the transmission rate decreases the communication time and therefore increases the number of communication rounds given a fixed training time, while a larger transmission rate (with fixed transmission power) results in a higher outage probability per communication rounds.
-Such tradeoffs play essential roles in the implementation of the FL algorithm and therefore are the main focus of this work.
-More specifically, our main contributions are summarized as follows. \begin{itemize} \item Two tradeoffs in the implementation of SignSGD over wireless networks are identified. (i) Given the time for each communication round, the energy consumption versus the outage probability per communication round. (ii) Given the energy consumption, the number of communication rounds that the FL algorithm can be run given a fixed training time versus the outage probability at each communication round. \item Two optimization problems are formulated and solved.
-The first problem minimizes the energy consumption given the outage probability (and therefore the learning performance) requirement while the second problem optimizes the learning performance given the energy consumption requirement. \item In addition, the heterogeneous data distribution scenario is considered and a new algorithm that can deal with heterogeneous data distribution is proposed. \item Extensive simulations are performed to demonstrate the effectiveness of the proposed method. \end{itemize}
+Therefore, it becomes more critical to improve the learning performance with respect to the total training time instead of the number of communication rounds.
+With such consideration, the implementation of the FL algorithms given a fixed total training time is considered in this work.
+In such a case, the learning performance depends on the number of communication rounds that the FL algorithm can be run and the outage probabilities of the workers for each communication round.
+Intuitively, increasing the transmission power and decreasing the transmission rate of a worker both decrease its outage probability.
+However, increasing the transmission power results in higher energy consumption for communication while decreasing the transmission rate requires faster local computation (i.e., training the local FL model) given fixed time duration for each communication round, which leads to higher energy consumption for local computation.
+Considering that mobile devices usually have limited batteries, it is essential to minimize their energy consumption by appropriately configuring the local computation and communication parameters while satisfying the learning performance requirement (or the other way around).
+More specifically, our main contributions are summarized as follows.